Why Freedive?

 Media has portrayed freediving to be an extreme, high-risk sport.
 However, as time has passed, freediving has developed and refined to a sport that has stringent safety measures and a culture that holds safety at the highest level.
 As it takes place in the water and minimizes heavy gear, it is far from an impact sport.
 Most freedivers will tell you that their favourite dive has been the one that they were most comfortable and relaxed in, which may not be their deepest dive or their longest breath hold.
 Controlling your breathing, hearing your own heart slowing down, surrounded by blue water, feeling more connected to your own body, mind and emotions than you have ever been- that is why we freedive.

 Of course, part of the reward of freediving does come from the discovery of your own abilities and their limits, and becoming better.
-Watching your breath hold record climb up up from one minute, to two, three, four minutes is an accomplishment that really translates to how well you freedive and how well you manage stress out of the ocean.
-To enter the ocean on one breath and descend in to its world requires a mastery of your own body and mind to adapt to the physical pressure and clear the shroud of mental fears and anxieties that hold us back from true potential.
+Watching your breath hold record climb up from one minute, to two, three, four minutes is an accomplishment that really translates to how well you freedive, but also how well you manage stress out of the ocean.
+To enter the ocean on one breath and descend in to its world requires a mastery of your own body and mind to adapt to the physical pressure and clear the shroud of mental fears and anxieties that hold us back from our true potential.
 People who learn how to freedive are amazed at what they are capable of.

 But it's not just about you.